 Introduction

-Maize,a crop that originated in Central America and Mexico, belongs to the Poaceae family and is known for its adaptability and variety.
+Maizeoriginated from Central America and Mexico, belongs to the Poaceae/ Graminae family and is known for its adaptability and variety.
 Often called the "Queen of Cereals," maize has a high potential for yield and can be grown in different seasons and environments.
 It is richin essential nutrients, including riboflavin, phosphorus, potassium, iron, calcium, zinc, and vitamin B. Yellowmaizeis particularlyhigh in vitamin A,whileothervarieties likeblue,purple, and red maize are loaded with antioxidants.
 One key benefit of maize is that it is gluten-free, making it suitable for people with celiac disease.In India, maize is the fourth largest crop interms of acreage and seventh in productivity, representing about 4% of the world's maize area and 2% of the total production.
 The country planted 9.2 million acres of maize in the 2018-19 season, with the majority grown during the Kharif season (84%) and a smaller portion in theRabi season (16%) (DACNET, 2020).
 A significant part of the Kharif maize is rainfed, facing environmentalstress,whichlowersKharifproduction(2700kg/ha)comparedtoRabiproduction (4400kg/ha).India'smaizeproductionhasgrowndramatically,from1.73millionmetrictonsin

 1950-51 to 27.
 8 million metric tons in 2018-19.
 Most of the maize produced is used for chicken feed (47%), while other uses include animal feed, industrial purposes, packaged food, and exports.
 Despite a changing climate, climate-resilient agronomy aims to maintain sustainable food production and stable livelihoods for farmers.
 (Singh et al., 2023).

 Themaizestem borer.
 C. partellus is foundall overthe globe and is asignificant pest in several Asian and African nations (Siddiqui &Marwaha, 1993).
 It is impossible to prevent extensive damage since it attacks foliage, stems, central shoots, tassels, grains, and cobs, culminating in regional growth and low production.
 The borer feeds on leaves before enteringthestem throughthecentral whorl, givingthemaize plant anewpicture(Rahman et al. 1994).
 Borer infestation is identified by shot holes, whorl destruction, and dead hearts (Mutyambaiet al., 2015).
-After infection, all resistant kinds of plants become stunted and develop dead hearts, reducing agricultural output (Doebleyet al, 1990).
-Furthermore, a few holes revealed a tiny population and a minor infection.
-(Mulaa et al., 2001).
-Many integrated and comprehensive measures, including biological control, cultural control, and various tactics, control thisspecific Cpartellus harm.
-Unfortunately, these strategies have yet to be shown to be efficient for pest control.especially as the larvae penetrate the core stem.
-Only host plant resistance may be one of the most efficient strategies for decreasing losses owing to this pest.
+After infestation, resistant plants become stunted and develop dead hearts, reducing agricultural output (Doebleyet al, 1990).
+Many integrated and comprehensive measures, including biological control, cultural control, and various tactics are used to manage theC.partellus.
+As the larvae penetrate the core stem,unfortunately, these strategies have yet to be shown to be efficient.Henceforth, host plant resistance may be one of the most efficient strategies for these decreasing losses due to self-compensation ability of the host plnats.
 All responsible for resistance pathways, namely antixenosis, non-preference, antibiosis, and tolerance, are active against the maize stem borer.
 However, the maize crop lacks a mechanism for recording stem borer destruction; antibiosis and antixenosis mechanisms are advantageous for creating stem borer-resistant maize genotypes.
 The antixenosis mechanism of resistance prevents C.partellus larvae from eating the host plant (Kumar et al., 1997).
-The new bom caterpillars select an acceptable substrate for acceptance or rejection of the plants (Kumar et al., 1997) and subsequently orient toward that host organism and establish.
-Because of chemical and anatomical elements, the antixenosis resistance mechanism modulates larval direction, resting, and eating responsiveness (Khan et al., 1997).
+The newly emergedcaterpillars select an acceptable substrate for acceptance or rejection of the plants (Kumar et al., 1997) and subsequently orient toward that host organism and establish.
+Because of chemical and anatomical structures, the antixenosis resistance mechanism modulates larval direction, resting, and eating responsiveness (Khan et al., 1997).
 This behavioural response might be employed to control stemborers inmaize.

 Materialsand Methods